Islc12/PortMapper/README.md

 Author: Richard Smith

-Date dev started: 2/26/2025
+Date started: 2/26/2025

-contact: (richrsmith@proton.me)
+Contact: (richrsmith@proton.me)

 This will end up becoming the README file for the port mapper program, as I work on this project more and more I'll add more to this about the functionality of the program.